Tips On Safe Selection and Handling of Fish and Shellfish

 Storing Seafood Properly

-- Fresh shellfish and seafood should be stored on ice or refrigerated as soon as possible after purchase.
+- Fresh shellfish and seafood should be stored on ice or refrigerated in a cold storage facility as soon as possible after purchase.

 - Make sure to properly cover your fresh seafood before refrigerating.